What is Trackingplan

 Monitoring Compliance with Consent Settings

-Learn more about Google’s Consent Mode & Trackingplan here.
+Learn more about Cookies and Consent here.

 Ensuring Consistent Tracking Across Countries

 By grouping by country, you can easily verify that your analytics setup is consistent across all regions.
-For instance, you might notice that the event pdp
+For instance, you might notice that the event pdp (Product Detail Page), which should be captured in all countries, is missing in France.
+This allows you to address gaps in your tracking and maintain uniformity.

 Pixel Presence Map